SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.12.md

 **To access the Sharing module that lists the dashboards that others have shared with you:**

-1. Open an internet browser (other than Microsoft Internet Explorer), go to<br>https://dataminer.services/, and sign in.
+1. Open an internet browser (other than Microsoft Internet Explorer), go to <https://dataminer.services/>, and sign in.

 2. On the landing page of the DataMiner Cloud Platform, click *Sharing*.<br>You will now see all data that others have shared with you.